vinhadelli/dollardollar/README.md

 - **Local Hosting**: Complete control over your financial data
 - **Open Source**: Transparent and community-driven development

-[... rest of the previous README content remains the same ...]

 ## AI and Open Source